-This Jiffy Cornbread with Buttermilk is moist, fluffy, and with the perfect sweetness, and it’s so easy to make in a casserole dish or cast iron skillet!
+This Jiffy Cornbread with Buttermilk is moist and fluffy, with the perfect sweet and tangy flavor.
+The best part is, it’s simple to make this quick bread in a casserole dish or cast iron skillet!

-There’s nothing like a piece of moist and fluffy Jiffy cornbread straight out of the oven.
-And this recipe is made even better by adding buttermilk to the mix.
+There’s nothing like a piece of warm Jiffy cornbread, straight out of the oven.
+And although the instructions on a box of Jiffy muffin mix create delicious results, we think the end result is even better by adding buttermilk to the mix!

-If you’re looking for an easy and delicious way to make cornbread, look no further than this recipe!
-We’ll show you how to make Jiffy cornbread with buttermilk that comes out perfectly every time.
+If you’re looking for an easy and delicious way to make this dish, look no further than this recipe!
+We’ll show you how to make it so that comes out perfectly every time.

 Moist and Fluffy Jiffy Cornbread with Buttermilk

-Adding buttermilk makes the corn bread extra moist and fluffy, which is the key ingredient in many cornbread recipes.
+Adding buttermilk makes it extra moist and fluffy, which is the key ingredient in many cornbread recipes.

-I made this Jiffy cornbread recipe in a casserole dish, but it can also be made in a cast iron skillet.
-Baking it in a skillet gives the cornbread a nice crispy edge and helps it bake evenly.
+You can use a casserole dish or in a cast iron skillet.
+Baking it in a skillet gives it nice crispy edges and helps it bake evenly.

 One more thing – it’s easy to make and only takes about 30 minutes from start to finish.